 Dexters are a heritage breed of cattle, selectively bred and developed in southern Ireland from the hardy cattle found in the mountainous regions of County Tipperary.
 Dexters were bred and developed for small frames and bodies, gentle dispositions, with good milking temperament and performance, in addition to beef production and general farm labor typically performed by ox teams.
 The first groups of Dexters were imported to the United States, and numerous other counties, between 1905 to 1915.

 Dexter cattle are renowned the world over for their gentle dispositions, phenomenal beef taste, being naturally resistive to parasites and diseases which plague typical bovine breeds, as well as their easy birthing.
-Dexters are a hardy breed, that thrive in conditions and locations where other cattle breeds struggle without unnecessary human interventions.
+Dexters are a hardy breed, thriving in conditions and locations where other cattle breeds struggle, all without unnecessary human interventions.
 Dexters love to forage on native plants, grasses, and woody species, unlike many traditional breeds of cattle, making them an ideal choice for intensive rotational grazing practices.